ClusterHQ/build.clusterhq.com/README.rst

 The master is deployed on an EC2 instance running in us-west-2, in a docker container.

 The slaves are EC2 latent slaves (spot instances) started by the master.
-They are based off the `fedora-buildslave-base` AMI in us-west-2.
-The image is based on the offical fedora 20 image (`ami-cc8de6fc`) with `slave/cloud-init-base.sh`.
-Each image uses `slave/cloud-init.sh` with some substitutions as user-data, to start the buildbot.

 We use schedulers to start builds, triggered by each push of a commit to a branch and forced builds.
 After each commit is pushed, Buildbot waits a number of seconds before starting a build,